nhsconnect/integration-adaptors/pipeline/README.md

 - SCR_SERVICE_PORT: The port the SCR endpoint is expected to be on
 - SONAR_HOST: The URL for the sonarqube server.
 - SONAR_TOKEN: The login token to use when submitting jobs to sonarqube.
+- TF_STATE_BUCKET: The name of an S3 bucket to use to store Terraform state in.
+- TF_STATE_BUCKET_REGION: The region that the Terraform state S3 bucket resides in.
+- TF_STATE_FILE: The name of the file within the S3 bucket to store terraform state in

 The Jenkins worker EC2 instance will have to have the following permission in order to publish the builds to ECR and start the tasks in ECS with terraform: